 Probably the local cache could be stored in SpatiaLite, to take advantage of spatial and alphanumeric indexing, etc.

-#8 Updated by Bill Clay about 8 years ago
+#8 Updated by Bill Clay over 8 years ago

 - File incremental-wsf-rev3.patch added